li23/vault-on-gke/README.md

    CLI](https://kubernetes.io/docs/tasks/tools/install-kubectl/) (aka
    `kubectl`)

-4. The GCP service account used to deploy this code will need the `Billing User` and `Project Creator` roles before deploying.
+4. **Important**: The GCP service account used to deploy this code will need the `Billing User` and `Project Creator` roles before deploying.

 ## Deployment